MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data Sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).
 You can find troubleshooting steps for commonly seen issues [here](troubleshoot-confluence-cloud-connector.md).

-If you have any other issues or want to provide feedback, write to us [aka.ms/TalkToGraphConnectors](https://developer.microsoft.com/en-us/graph/support).
+If you have any other issues or want to provide feedback, reach out to us at [Microsoft Graph | Support](https://developer.microsoft.com/en-us/graph/support)